 Starting Botox before frown lines and crowsfeet get etched into the skin is the best way to slow down the development of deep forehead frown lines and crowsfeet and those dreaded upper lip lines.
 Two to three treatments a year is a great way to slow down the wear and tear process, especially when combined with sunscreens and a therapeutic at-home skin care regimen.

-Botox to keep frown muscles paralysed should help prevent progression to deep frown lines.
+Botox to keep frown muscles paralyzed should help prevent progression to deep frown lines.
 This typically requires more than 22 units over two years.
 I would suggest a routine of 4-6 months "touch ups" to keep the frown muscles from getting strong again.
 Physical activity should not affect the outcome.

 BOTOX can improve your appearance.